 :: Students that do not have permanent citizenship in the United States are considered International.

-:: International student applicants must be rising juniors or seniors in high school, or the equivalent, and at least 15 years of age by the orientation date.
+:: International student applicants must be rising 11th or 12th graders in high school, or the equivalent, and at least 15 years of age by the orientation date.
 Students who wish to enroll in a lab science course must be at least 16 years of age.

 :: Students may apply for two-week or three-week, noncredit courses only.